erigontech/interfaces/_docs/README.md

 ## 4. Core

+Core is the passive part of the replicating state machine that is a blockchain.
+Core maintains its state and reacts to the protocol messages from the outside, with the goal of synchronizing its state with other nodes in the network.
+This synchronization is achieved by applying or reverting state transitions.

+Currently, Core is the largest and the most complex component, and it has its own internal structure.
+State transitions are split into stages, and that gives rise to "Staged Sync".
+In the staged sync, we consider two forward state transitions and reverts of previous state transitions
+(also called "Unwind").
+Forward state transitions are split into the invocation of functions in certain order.
+At the time of writing, there are
+18 such functions, representing "stages".
+Reverts of previous state transitions are performed by invocation of another array of functions, also in the specific order.

+Core connects to [Sentry] and [Consensus Engine], and accepts connections from [Transaction Pool] and [API Service].

 ## 5. Consensus Engine

+Consensus Engine is the component that abstracts away consensus mechanism like EtHash Proof Of Work, ProgPOW Proof of Work, Clique Proof Of Authority, and in the future also AuRa Proof Of Authority and Proof Of Stake mechanism.
+Note that at the time of writing, Consensus Engine split has not been done yet, but some [work has been done on the interface](https://github.com/ledgerwatch/erigon/wiki/Consensus-Engine-separation).

 Erigon has the following interface for the consensus engine:
 - [consensus_engine, proto](../consensus_engine/consensus.proto)

 ## 6. Downloader

+Downloader component abstracts away the functionality of deliverying some parts of the database using "out of band" protocols like BitTorrent, IPFS, Swarm and others.